breeeno/breeeno/README.md

 ## About me

-Backend developer.
+Software Engineer.
 Mainly specialized in Python and Typescript.
 Learning React tho.

 Previously worked with FastAPI, Django, Flask, SQL and Node.js

+Always looking for the best version of myself.

 &#128013;